priyanshuphenomenal007/ASUS-TUF-A15-Failure-Analysis/SERVICE_BRIEF.md

 **Prepared:** [redacted-phone] | **Owner:** Priyanshu Kumar

 ## Summary
-- **Multiple, Evolving Failure Modes Documented:**
-  - The system suffers from recurring **unclean shutdowns** (Event ID **41**), including a confirmed **BSOD (`BugcheckCode 159`)**.
-  - Raw XML reports from the Windows Reliability Monitor confirm critical failures of **NVIDIA's `NVDisplay.Container.exe`**.
-  - **ASUS's own Armoury Crate software** logs and visually confirms the dedicated GPU (dGPU) is in a non-responsive "zombie" state with **0% utilization**.
+- **A pattern of chronic instability has been documented:** The system has suffered from **critical failures on five consecutive days** (Aug 16, 17, 18, 19, & 20) immediately following a clean OS installation by an official ASUS technician.
-  - Video evidence documents the **live degradation of the dGPU** from this "zombie" state to a **complete hardware disconnection** from Device Manager, all without a system reboot.
+- **Multiple, Evolving Failure Modes:** The evidence includes recurring **unclean shutdowns** (`BugcheckCode 159`), critical failures of **NVIDIA's `NVDisplay.Container.exe`**, and the **live degradation of the dGPU** from an unresponsive "zombie" state to a complete hardware disconnection.
-- **HWiNFO logs** confirm all failures occur under normal thermal conditions, ruling out overheating.
+- **HWiNFO logs** confirm all failures occur under normal thermal conditions, definitively ruling out overheating.

 ## Interpretation
-The pattern of BSODs, hard freezes, the live degradation of the GPU, and critical failures logged by both Windows and ASUS's own software overwhelmingly points to a systemic hardware fault with the motherboard.
+The continuous, multi-day pattern of evolving hardware failures on a pristine operating system overwhelmingly points to a systemic and actively failing hardware component on the motherboard.
+The service process has been proven to be completely ineffective.

 ## Objective
-The objective of this brief and its associated repository is to serve as a public, evidence-based case study of a recurring hardware fault and subsequent service failures.
+The objective of this brief and its associated repository is to serve as a public, evidence-based case study of a recurring hardware fault and a negligent service process.